charlesportoferreira/word2vec/Readme.md

-## Word2Vector to arff
+# Word2Vector to arff

-# Read text raw files, apply word2vec and generate a datset in the arff format
+## Read text raw files, apply word2vec and generate a dataset in the arff format

-<p>to use type: python3 wordvector/main.py --input folderName --output fileName.aff --aggregator sum [--binary true]</p>
+To use type: python3 wordvector/main.py --input folderName --output fileName.aff --model modelFolder --aggregator sum [--binary true]

+--input: Path to the folder with the raw txt files
+--output: Name of the arff file that will be generated
+--model: Path to the word2vec trained model
+--aggregator: Select between sum or mean.
+Its set which way documento vector will be generated -- binary: Optional parameter.
+Set true if you are using a binary model